-Gregory J. Hayes is the chairman and chief executive officer of Raytheon Technologies Corporation, responsible for leading an aerospace and defense company of 174,000 employees and $64 billion in annual sales.
+Gregory J. Hayes is the chairman and chief executive officer of RTX, responsible for leading an aerospace and defense company with 185,000 employees and $68.9 billion

 Hayes, who joined UTC in 1999 through its merger with the Sundstrand Corporation, also served as UTC’s chief financial officer from 2008-2014.

 Hayes holds a bachelor’s degree in economics from Purdue University and is a Certified Public Accountant.